-- Regardless of tier classification, all martial arts clubs are required to meet the following: - o Affiliation with a recognized National Governing Body (NGB) within the discipline - Obtain the services of an instructor of appropriate rank with certification from a recognized NGB within the discipline. - No martial arts clubs will be able to operate without the supervision of a certified instructor.
+- Clubs in this tier primarily seek to provide instruction and/or social opportunities and to develop and perfect techniques and skills. - Clubs must have five (5) or more active members attending practice regularly. - Clubs in the instructional/social tier are not required to join a National Governing Body (NGB). - Martial Arts Clubs Requirements - Affiliation with a recognized National Governing Body (NGB) within the discipline - Obtain the services of an instructor of appropriate rank with certification from a recognized NGB within the discipline. - No martial arts clubs will be able to operate without the supervision of a certified instructor.